ScAAN/waterfrontmap/maptext_readme.md

 2. Convert to .json
 3. Upload to GitHub

-**Currently you can just do (1) and send the edited csv files to Maija.
+**Currently please just do (1) and send the edited csv files to Maija.
 She will convert and upload them.**

 ### 1. Editing text tables
 Download the whole contents of our GitHub repository so you have up to date versions of all files.
 Tables (.csv files) are located in `waterfrontmap/Processing/Text`.
 To update them, open them in Microsoft Excel and edit them according to the instructions below.
-Text must use [HTML formatting](https://www.w3schools.com/html/html_formatting.asp) and avoid special characters.
+Text must use [HTML formatting](https://www.w3schools.com/html/html_formatting.asp), if you don't know how to do HTML formatting avoid any formatting or special characters.

 + `story_text.csv`: specifies content of story tab of the map
 This table specifies the content of the story presentation.
 Each row contains the information to display a "page" of the story (total pages is the number of rows minus one).
 Story pages have 6 properties:
-  + `pageIdx`: controls advanced formatting of page.
-Either `0` or `1`
+  + `pageIdx`: an number which controls advanced formatting of page (`0`, `1`, or `2`).
-      + `0` enable the map to show information about a SMIA when the mouse passes over it.
+      + `0` show SMIA information on mouse hover + fly to SMIA on click.
+      + `1` show SMIA information on mouse hover.
-      + `1` to do nothing on hover.
+      + `2` do nothing on hover.
-  + `pageSMIA`: controls what SMIA is zoomed in on on page.
+  + `pageSMIA`: an number which controls what SMIA the map zooms in on.
 SMIAs go from the number 1-7.
 Enter `0` to leave the map zoomed out.
-  + `pageLayer`: controls what data layer is shown on the map.
+  + `pageLayer`: text which controls what data layer is shown on the map.
 Enter layer name **exactly** as it is specified in `layer_text.csv`.
-  + `BulkLayers`: controls what bulk storage sites are shown in addition to the map data.
-Enter each name exactly as specified below, separated by commas and no spaces between names. (i.e. `Bulk Storage Sites,MOSF,CBS,SUPERFUND2`).
+  + `BulkLayers`: text controls what bulk storage sites are shown in addition to the map data.
+Enter each name exactly as specified below, separated by commas and no spaces between names. (i.e. `TRI,MOSF,CBS,SUPERFUND2`).
-      + `Bulk Storage Sites` (Toxic release inventory sites)
+      + `TRI` (Toxic release inventory sites)
       + `MOSF` (Major oil storage facility)
       + `CBS` (Chemical bulk storage)
       + `SUPERFUND2` (Superfund class 2 sites)
-  + `pageTitle`:  specify title text of story page.
-If it must be formatted use HTML formatting, no special characters.
-  + `PageText`: specify text of story page.
-If it must be formatted use HTML formatting, no special characters.
+  + `pageTitle`:  text string which specifies the page title text.
+  + `PageText`: text string which specifies the page description text.

 + `layer_text.csv`: specifies the names and descriptions for map data
-Each row contains the information for a single map layer. **The only field you should be editing in this file is the "text" column.** This controls the Description text of that data on the map.
+Each row contains the information for a single map layer. **Only edit the "text" column.** This controls the Description text of that data on the map.

 + `smia_text.csv`: specifies SMIA names, numbers, descriptions, and map info
-Each row contains the information for a single SMIA. **Only the "description" column should be modified.** This controls SMIA description displayed after hovering over a SMIA.
+Each row contains the information for a single SMIA. **Only edit the "description" column.** This controls SMIA description displayed after hovering over a SMIA.

 + `legend_text.csv`: specifies legend entries and colors. **Do not modify this file.**

+**after editing send the edited files (`story_text`,`layer_text.csv`,`smia_text.csv`) to Maija.
+She will update the website.**

 ### 2. Converting to .json
 To convert the .csv tables to a .json file, you'll need to use `python 3`.
 You can either use an online python interpreter or install `python 3` and `pandas` on your machine.